inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 #### PARTITIONING DETAILS
-Each dataset contains an information schema that includes a partitions table.
+The information schema of a partitioned dataset includes a partitions table.
 Querying this table allows us to access information about the size of individual partitions.
 It is helpful to check the size of each partition to ensure that data is evenly distributed.

 ```sql
 -- Let's look into the partitions